davee-401-advanced-javascript/notes/README.md

 - CD into repository
 - Will need to create a Database inside Mongo called "notesyDB"
 - Get into mongo by typing "mongo" in command line (for MAC USERS)
-- Create a DB called notesyDB by entering: `use notesyDB`.

 #### How to use this Application